andres039/Upcycle-Cradle-Montreal/README.md

 # Trash Panda

 A web app that allows Montrealers to extend the life of discarded furniture by displaying their location on an interactive map.
+It addresses the issue of mass piles of perfectly usable items being sent to the landfill and contributing to pollution.

 Registered users can indicate their interest in the item by claiming it and marking it as picked up.
-It addresses the issue of mass piles of perfectly usable items being sent to the landfill and contributing to pollution.
+When adding a new item, the user must click on the map to drop a pin at that location with a popup that contains the information they entered in the form.

 ## Final Product